DataDog/integrations-core/docs/dev/new_check_howto.md

     search_string: "Example Domain"
 ```

+Note that the `url` block contains a dash character, but the `search_string` block does not.
+For more information about YAML syntax, see [Wikipedia][17], and play around with the [Online YAML Parser][18].

 ### Manifest file

-Every integration contains a `manifest.json` file that describes operating parameters, positioning, and other such items.
+Every integration contains a `manifest.json` file that describes operating parameters, positioning within the greater Datadog integration eco-system, and other such items.

 The complete list of mandatory and optional attributes for the `manifest.json` file: